litestar-org/litestar/docs/usage/2-route-handlers/2_websocket_route_handlers.md

 Additionally, they should be async because the socket interface is async - but this is not enforced.
 You will not be able to do anything meaningful without this and python will raise errors as required.

-In all other regards websocket handlers function exactly like other route handlers.

 <!-- prettier-ignore -->
 !!! note
     OpenAPI currently does not support websockets.
-As a result not schema will be generated for websocket route handlers, and you cannot configure any schema related parameters for these.
+As such no schema will be generated for these route handlers.

+## ASGI Route Handler Kwargs

+Aside from `path`, the `asgi` route handler accepts the following optional kwargs:

+- `dependencies`: A dictionary mapping dependency providers.
+See [dependency-injection](../6-dependency-injection.md).
+- `guards`: A list of [guards](../9-guards.md).
+- `opt`: String keyed dictionary of arbitrary value that can be used by [guards](../9-guards.md).